You are listening to the Sean Hannity Radio Show Podcast.

 Thank you.

-You know, I'm gonna tell you something.
+You know, I'm going to tell you something.

 I don't care about these people.

-And apparently nor does anybody else.
+And apparently, nor does anybody else.

 I'm only playing it for you so you get a taste and a feel for what vitriol and hatred just exists out there for this president.